-We’re honored that many of the donors who supported us in their lifetime also chose to remember us in their estate plan.
+We are honored that many donors who have supported us in their lifetime have also chosen to remember us in their estate planning.

-Including Fresh Start in your estate plan costs nothing now, yet provides you with the greatest opportunity to make a significant impact over an extended period of time.
+Including Fresh Start in your estate planning provides you with the greatest opportunity to make a significant impact over an extended period of time.
 It’s a way to create a wonderful legacy that gives back to women and families in your community for years to come.

 A gift through your estate plan can be changed at any time, and if you wish, you may make your plans anonymously.

 – Keeping control of your assets during your lifetime